Weekly Worship Opportunities at First UMC

 2pm-3pm.
 If you are interested in volunteering once or regularly, contact the church office.

-- Item of the Month (February): Paper Towels & kleenex.
+- Item of the Month (April): Household Cleaners

 Fellowship Time Schedule - Here is the schedule, based on the last name, for families serving.
 Copies of